ulastepe/analyzing-exchange/README.md

 **Evaluation of Regressions for Gold Prices**

 Our three regression approaches—KNN, Decision Tree, and Random Forest—were evaluated on gold prices in TRY per gram over the 2019–2024 period.
-The Random Forest model clearly outperforms the others, explaining **99.20%** of variance (R² = 0.9920) and achieving the lowest error magnitudes (RMSE = 59.05 TRY/g, MAE = 31.18 TRY/g).
+The Random Forest model clearly outperforms the others, explaining **99.20%** of variance (R² = 0.9920).

-The KNN model also shows strong fit (R² = 0.9876) but a higher average deviation (MAE ≈ 50 TRY/g), while the single Decision Tree (R² = 0.9772) suffers from both higher variance and bias, as reflected in its larger RMSE and MAE values.
+The KNN model also shows strong fit , while the single Decision Tree (R² = 0.9772) suffers from both higher variance and bias.

 In the 10‐row sample above, Random Forest predictions remain within 5–10% of actual mid-range values (250–600 TRY/g) and err by up to ~40 TRY/g on extreme spikes above 1 000 TRY/g.
 This pattern highlights the ensemble’s capacity to generalize non‐linear trends while indicating that sudden market shocks still pose forecasting challenges for purely feature‐based models.